dwm39/CollegeAcceptor/README.md

 The user will need python 3

 #### Contributions
-Editing this repository could look changing or adding variables in the program.
+Editing this repository could look like changing or adding variables in the program.
+It is a very simple program that serves as a foundation for a more complicated program